 October 17, 2025

-New Film “Remathau: People of the Ocean” to Make World Premiere at 2025 Hawai‘i International Film Festival
+'Remathau: People of the Ocean' Makes World Premiere at 2025 Hawai‘i International Film Festival

-The film "Remathau: People of the Ocean", produced by Nia Tero and directed by Daniel H. Lin, will make its world premiere at the Hawai‘i International Film Festival (HIFF) on October 18, 2025, in Honolulu, Hawai‘i.
+The film "Remathau: People of the Ocean", produced by Nia Tero and directed by Daniel H. Lin, made its world premiere at the Hawai‘i International Film Festival (HIFF) in October 2025 in Honolulu, Hawai‘i.

-The feature documentary follows Dr. Nicole Yamase, from the Federated States of Micronesia, as she begins her journey of discovery by diving to the deepest part of the ocean, an area within the Marianas Trench named “Challenger Deep” that lies beneath the territorial waters of her country.
+Yamase, from the Federated States of Micronesia, begins her journey of discovery by diving to the deepest part of the ocean – an area within the Marianas Trench named “Challenger Deep” that lies beneath the territorial waters of her country.

 “With this film, the most beautiful and deepest dive of all was the journey through Indigenous identity, representation, and responsibility,” said Daniel H. Lin, the film director.